-An annual subscription to Rosetta Stone is only $9.99 a month and gives you access to all of the languages.
-They also have a Lifetime Subscription, and to join you only need to pay a one-time fee of $179!
-Or if you wanna try it out before committing, their 3-month subscription costs $11.99 per month.
+An annual subscription to Rosetta Stone is only $9.99 a month and gives you access to all languages.
+They also have a Lifetime Subscription, and to join, you only need to pay a one-time fee of $179!
+Or, if you want to try it out before committing, their 3-month subscription costs $11.99 per month.

-Such a steal, considering the number of awesome features their program has.
-Rosetta Stone is way more affordable than going to classes or hiring a tutor, and their approach to learning is just better.
-Especially not that they’re offering free tutoring sessions through the end of June!
+Such a steal, considering the number of excellent features their program has.
+Rosetta Stone is way more affordable than going to classes or hiring a tutor, and their approach to learning a new language is just better.

 The folks at Rosetta Stone are extending a special offer to our readers: Up to 45% off Rosetta Stone + Unlimited Language Access!